3i Group (LON:III) Trading Down 17.4% After Analyst Downgrade

-III has been the topic of a number of other research reports.
-UBS Group reiterated a “buy” rating and set a GBX 4,700 price target on shares of 3i Group in a report on Friday, November 7th.
-JPMorgan Chase & Co. reiterated an “overweight” rating on shares of 3i Group in a research report on Friday, July 25th.
-Finally, Citigroup restated a “buy” rating and issued a GBX 4,800 price target on shares of 3i Group in a report on Friday.
-Four research analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of GBX 4,600.
+Several other equities research analysts have also commented on III.
+UBS Group reaffirmed a “buy” rating and set a GBX 4,700 price target on shares of 3i Group in a research note on Friday, November 7th.
+Citigroup restated a “buy” rating and issued a GBX 4,800 price objective on shares of 3i Group in a report on Friday.
+Finally, JPMorgan Chase & Co. reissued an “overweight” rating on shares of 3i Group in a research report on Friday, July 25th.
+Four equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat, 3i Group has a consensus rating of “Buy” and a consensus price target of GBX 4,600.

-3i Group (LON:III – Get Free Report) last issued its quarterly earnings results on Thursday, November 13th.
+3i Group (LON:III – Get Free Report) last issued its earnings results on Thursday, November 13th.
 The company reported GBX 340.20 earnings per share for the quarter.
-3i Group had a net margin of 96.45% and a return on equity of 19.97%.
-As a group, equities analysts forecast that 3i Group will post 622.7106227 EPS for the current fiscal year.
+3i Group had a return on equity of 19.97% and a net margin of 96.45%.
+As a group, research analysts forecast that 3i Group will post 622.7106227 earnings per share for the current year.

 3i is an investment company specialising in Private Equity and Infrastructure.
 We invest in mid-market companies headquartered in Europe and North America.